 For the nearly 50 percent of organizations that said they were developing formal incident response plans with provisions for insider attacks, Haystax recommends the following six steps to reducing risks from malicious insiders:

 - Know the common modus operandi of malicious insiders.

 - Reduce false positives to avoid analyst alert fatigue.

 - Note unusual deviations from the peer group’s baseline.

 - Use trustworthiness scores to prioritize investigations.

 - Verify that data collected complies with the organization’s privacy regulations.

 - Proactively collaborate and act across the enterprise to mitigate risk.

 This six-step plan has been proven effective at all types and sizes of enterprises, thanks to our patented approach that uses probabilistic Bayesian models to assess individual trustworthiness.
-Haystax’s Constellation for Insider Threat product runs diverse data sets through its Carbon ‘whole person’ model, which has encoded hundreds of different human behaviors based on the judgments of diverse experts.
+Haystax’s Haystax for Insider Threat product runs diverse data sets through its Carbon ‘whole person’ model, which has encoded hundreds of different human behaviors based on the judgments of diverse experts.
 The model establishes a ‘pattern of life’ and then continuously analyzes new information to quickly discern when individuals deviate from the norm or trend in a negative direction.
-Constellation for Insider Threat scores and prioritizes these individuals and presents the results to analysts and decision-makers for further investigation and response.
+Haystax for Insider Threat scores and prioritizes these individuals and presents the results to analysts and decision-makers for further investigation and response.